robherring/dt-schema/README.md

 ```

 `tools/dt-validate`
-This tool takes user-provided YAML Devicetree(s) and either a schema directory
+This tool takes user-provided Devicetree(s) and either a schema directory
-or pre-processed schema file and validates the YAML Devicetree against the
+or a pre-processed schema file from `dt-mk-schema`, and then validates the
-schema.
+Devicetree against the schema.

 Example:
 ```